gradle/gradle/subprojects/docs/src/docs/design/gradle-module-metadata-specification.md

 The file must contain a JSON object with the following values:

 - `formatVersion`: must be present and the first value of the JSON object.
 Its value must be `"0.2"`
+- `component`: optional.
+Describes the identity of the component contained in the module.
+- `owner`: optional.
+Describes the identity of the component that owns this module.
 - `builtBy`: optional.
 Describes the producer of this metadata file and the contents of the module.
 - `variants`: optional.
 Describes the variants of the component packaged in the module, if any.

+### `component` value

+This value must contain an object with the following values:

+- `group`: The group of this component.
+A string
+- `module`: The module name of this component.
+A string
+- `version`: The version of this component.
+A string

+### `owner` value

+This value must contain an object with the following values:

+- `group`: The group of the owner of this module.
+A string
+- `module`: The module name of the owner of this module.
+A string
+- `version`: The version of the owner of this module.
+A string

 ### `builtBy` value